 How is an SME’s profit adjusted?

-If your client is an SME, and their claim period began before 1 April 2023, this is how to calculate their tax benefit.
+If your client is an SME, and their qualifying expenditure was incurred before 1 April 2023, this is how to calculate their tax benefit.

 The SME R&D tax relief scheme allows companies to enhance their R&D expenditure by an additional 130% (known as the ‘enhanced deduction’).
 This means that for each £1 that an SME spends on R&D, it can reduce its profit by an additional £1.30.
 It deducts a total of £2.30 from its profit, which is why you’ll often see people referring to the rate of R&D tax relief as 230%.